DEVRA-Karan/Enterprise-Customer-Intelligence-Platform-ECIP-/README.md

 ---

+# ❗ Problem Solved

+Many businesses lose customers without knowing **who is likely to leave** or **when to take action**.

+This project solves that problem by using **Machine Learning** to:

+* 🎯 Predict customer churn
+* 📊 Estimate churn probability
+* 🚦 Classify customers into Low, Medium, or High Risk
+* 💡 Provide actionable business recommendations

+This enables businesses to make **data-driven decisions**, improve customer retention, and reduce revenue loss.

+---

 # 📖 Overview

 The **Enterprise Customer Intelligence Platform (ECIP)** is an end-to-end Machine Learning project designed to predict whether a customer is likely to churn based on purchasing behavior and customer activity.